Invisible neutron decay and light BSM particles: Introduction

 Searches for nucleon decays by Super-Kamiokande have pushed limits to $10^{34}$ yr and above for several decay channels.
 The best known examples are probably $p \to \ell^+ \pi^0$ ($\ell=e,\mu$) \cite{Super-Kamiokande:2020wjk} and $n \to \bar{\nu} K^0$ \cite{Super-Kamiokande:2025ibz}, which are motivated by Grand Unified Theories (GUTs).
 Less known are decays to three charged leptons, where Super-Kamiokande also gives limits in excess of $10^{34}$ yr now \cite{Super-Kamiokande:2020tor}.
 Limits on many other channels, however, are less stringent, sometimes by orders of magnitude, see \cite{Takhistov:2016eqm, ParticleDataGroup:2024cfk}.
 On the other hand, nucleon decay searches form an important part of the agenda of next generation underground detectors such as JUNO \cite{JUNO:2015zny}, Hyper-Kamiokande \cite{Hyper-Kamiokande:2018ofw} or DUNE \cite{DUNE:2020lwj} and significant improvements in sensitivity on many nucleon decay modes are expected from these experiments in the foreseeable future.

 Traditionally, searches for proton decay were motivated by the predictions from GUTs, such as the classical $SU(5)$ \cite{Georgi:1974sy}, for a review see for example \cite{Nath:2006ut}.
-More recently, however, many theoretical papers have taken a more agnostic view and studied nucleon decays from the point of view of effective field theory (EFT) \cite{deGouvea:2014lva, Kobach:2016ami,Hambye:2017qix, Fonseca:2018ehk,Helo:2018bgb, Helo:2019yqp,Heeck:2019kgr, Beneito:2023xbk, Gargalionis:2024nij,Heeck:2024jei,Li:2024liy, Li:2025slp,IBeneito:2025nby,Heeck:2025btc,Heeck:2025uwh}.\footnote{ Here we also cite some pioneering works on nucleon decays in SMEFT~\cite{Weinberg:1979sa,Wilczek:1979hc,Weinberg:1980bf, Weldon:1980gi,Abbott:1980zj,Claudson:1981gh} and the studies on the decompositions of the relevant effective operators~\cite{Bowes:1996xy,Kovalenko:2002eh,Arnold:2012sd, Assad:2017iib,deBlas:2017xtg,Li:2023cwy}.} In Standard Model Effective Field Theory (SMEFT), one can classify different decay modes according to the dimensionality of the corresponding operators.
+More recently, however, many theoretical papers have taken a more agnostic view and studied nucleon decays from the point of view of effective field theory (EFT) \cite{deGouvea:2014lva, Kobach:2016ami,Hambye:2017qix, Fonseca:2018ehk,Helo:2018bgb, Helo:2019yqp,Heeck:2019kgr, Beneito:2023xbk,Fridell:2023tpb, Gargalionis:2024nij,Heeck:2024jei,Li:2024liy, Li:2025slp,IBeneito:2025nby,Heeck:2025btc,Heeck:2025uwh,Fan:2025xhi}.\footnote{ Here we also cite some pioneering works on nucleon decays in SMEFT~\cite{Weinberg:1979sa,Wilczek:1979hc,Weinberg:1980bf, Weldon:1980gi,Abbott:1980zj,Claudson:1981gh} and the studies on the decompositions of the relevant effective operators~\cite{Bowes:1996xy,Kovalenko:2002eh,Arnold:2012sd, Assad:2017iib,deBlas:2017xtg,Li:2023cwy}.} In Standard Model Effective Field Theory (SMEFT), one can classify different decay modes according to the dimensionality of the corresponding operators.
 For example, two-body decays with $\Delta(B+L)=2 $ are described by $d=6$ operators, $\Delta(B-L)=2$ are $d=7$, {\em genuine} three-body decays need at least $d=9$ operators \cite{Heeck:2019kgr}.

 In the current paper, we are interested in invisible neutron decay.
-Considering only SM particles, the only possibility for a neutron to decay into ``nothing'' is the channel $n \to 3 \nu$.\footnote{Here both $\nu$ and $\bar{\nu}$ are mentioned as $\nu$.} SMEFT operators with three leptons have been discussed in \cite{Hambye:2017qix}.
-In SMEFT, the lowest dimensional operator with three leptons has $d=9$, one example is ${\cal O} \propto (QL)({\bar L}{\bar L})(d_Rd_R)$.
-Ref. \cite{Hambye:2017qix} lists a total of 16 operators of this type at $d=9$.
-Some of these $d=9$ operators can generate the decay $n \to 3 \nu$.
-However, all operators that can do so, always also generate decays to charged leptons with very similar rates.
-Since nucleon decay searches are much more sensitive to final states with charged leptons \cite{Super-Kamiokande:2020tor} than to $n \to 3 \nu$ \cite{ParticleDataGroup:2024cfk}, $d=9$ operators can not generate invisible neutron decay at observable rates.

-In SMEFT one has to go up to $d=12$, to find for the first time an operator capable of generating invisible neutron decay, without the corresponding decays to charged leptons, as already realized by Weinberg more than 40 years ago \cite{Weinberg:1980bf}.
+Considering only SM particles, the only possibility for a neutron to decay into ``nothing'' is the channel $n \to 3 \nu$.\footnote{Here both $\nu$ and $\bar{\nu}$ are mentioned as $\nu$.} In SMEFT one has to go up to $d=12$, to find for the first time an operator capable of generating invisible neutron decay, without the corresponding decays to charged leptons, as already realized by Weinberg more than 40 years ago \cite{Weinberg:1980bf}.
 Weinberg gave as an example the operator \cite{Weinberg:1980bf}: